Eclipse Complex and Abney Fire Update, September 22 2017

 |Projected Incident Activity|

 Some portions of the complex will remain in monitor status due to accessibility issues.
 Portions of the complex will utilize a confine strategy, while threats to the areas and values at risk remain and will be under a full suppression strategy.
-Helicopters or airtankers will be used as needed to keep the Little Buck Fire from spreading to the north.
+Helicopters will be used as needed to keep the Little Buck Fire from spreading to the north.